qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

 data to display.

-Finally the model of the list instance is bound to the ``tweets`` property, which we will add to the “Tweets” class right above the ``member`` section:
+Finally the model of the list instance is bound to the ``tweets`` property, which we will add to the "Tweets" class right above the ``member`` section:
 ::